Javirln/Splitfy-to-Drive/README.md

 # Splitfy-to-Drive
-User interface to send results of Splitfy to Google Drive
+User interface to send results from Splitfy to Google Drive